Funny People: Critical response

 On Rotten Tomatoes, Funny People holds an approval rating of 69% based on 236 reviews and an average rating of 6.4/10.
 The site's critical consensus reads, "Funny People features the requisite humor, as well as considerable emotional depth, resulting in Judd Apatow's most mature film to date."
-Another review aggregator, Metacritic, gave the film a score of 60 out of 100, based on 36 critics, indicating "mixed or average reviews".
+Another review aggregator, Metacritic, gave the film a score of 60 out of 100, based on 36 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

-Roger Ebert of the Chicago Sun-Times awarded the film three and a half of four stars, calling it "a real movie.
+Roger Ebert of the Chicago Sun-Times awarded the film 3 and a half of four stars, calling it "a real movie.
 That means carefully written dialogue and carefully placed supporting performances — and it's about something.
 It could have easily been a formula film...but George Simmons learns and changes during his ordeal, and we empathize."
 It is the highest rating Ebert ever gave an Adam Sandler film, tied with his review for Punch-Drunk Love.
 Peter Travers of Rolling Stone also praised the film, writing, "Apatow scores by crafting the film equivalent of a stand-up routine that encompasses the joy, pain, anger, loneliness and aching doubt that go into making an audience laugh."
-Kyle Smith of the New York Post wrote that the film was "one of the most absorbing films of the year."

 Michael Phillips of the Chicago Tribune gave the film one of its mixed reviews, complaining of the film's two-and-a-half-hour running time: "Funny People is...an attempt by Apatow to reconcile the huge success he has become with the up-and-comer he once was.
 The results run an increasingly exasperating 2½ hours.".

 Manohla Dargis of The New York Times complains the film is "irritatingly self-satisfied" and describes the film as "nice" ... "but nice can be murder on comedy and drama alike".

 Gene Shalit of NBC's The Today Show stated that it's "a smirk of faithful characters that are making a vanity movie about themselves that keeps not ending for 2 1/2 unendurable hours.
-Director Judd Apatow wrote the script and it's vulgar, in fact it's ineffable, because without the letter F, he would have no script."
+Director Judd Apatow wrote the script and it's vulgar, in fact, it's ineffable because without the letter F, he would have no script."